-Prof. Shin-ichi Orimo and co-workers are pursuing the research and development of new power storage devices, such as all-solid-state rechargeable batteries, using complex hydrides based on the fusion research at AIMR using the synthesis of complex hydrides and the laboratory's original technologies for turning the hydrides into devices.
-By collaborating with Mitsubishi Gas Chemicals Company, Inc., they succeeded in premiering the operation of such batteries, resulting in six patent applications and adoption of the research proposal to JST-ALCA (Leader: Dr. A. Unemoto).
-These achievements largely contributed to the establishment of an Industrial-Academic Partnership Project in AIMR with Hitachi, Ltd., where they will tackle challenges such as realization of higher energy density as power storage devices.
+Prof. Shin-ichi Orimo and co-workers are pursuing the research and development of new energy storage devices, such as all-solid-state rechargeable batteries, using complex hydrides based on the fusion research at AIMR using the synthesis of complex hydrides and the laboratory's original technologies for turning the hydrides into devices.
+By collaborating with Mitsubishi Gas Chemicals Company, Inc., they succeeded in premiering the operation of such batteries, resulting in six patent applications and development of mass production technology for LiBH4-based solid electrolytes.
+Furthermore, they established an Industrial-Academic Partnership Project in AIMR with Hitachi, Ltd., where they succeeded in developing a basic technology of a high thermally durable all-solid-state lithium ion battery.